Showing posts with label Atari Super Pack. Show all posts

 Practice makes...

-It's these power-ups that you really need to use, so waggle the joystick when something takes your fancy.
-For me, I gotta stop him from bouncing first and foremost.
+The power-ups are necessary, so waggle the joystick when something takes your fancy.
+For me, I stop him from bouncing first and foremost.
 It's then that I make the decision to either make use of the friendly Cat or go for shields/better firepower.
-The choice is yours but I feel nobody will ignore the option to defy gravity...
+The choice is yours but nobody should ignore the option to defy gravity...

-There are also other aliens which can drop various colours, either for special treats or to recolour your world.
-They come in a wide and funky variety but are usually very tough to kill...
+Some aliens drop various colours, either for special treats or to recolour your world.
+They come in a wide and funky variety but are usually tough to kill.
 Thankfully, this world is pretty big and there are escape tunnels to traverse into different areas.
-However, I feel these aliens are often far too hard to kill so rarely did I reach the bonus stages or use the Wiz Lab for permanent power-ups.
+However, I feel these aliens are often too hard to kill so I rarely reached the bonus stages or used the Wiz Lab for permanent power-ups.
 Which I'm gutted about as you can imagine!!

-I hear older disks are bugged so prevent completion.
+I hear older disks are bugged and prevent completion.
 Ahem, I was never able to test that theory but I'm interested to know if this is true.
-For now, I'll blame my creaky old joystick...
+For now, I'll blame my creaky old joystick!

-Don't run away and hide like a baby, this game is superb.
-To prove it, here are some more screenshots...
+Don't run away and hide like a baby, play it!
+Hey, here are some more screenshots...

 His world might be as colourful as ST High Res...